 CDF workshops and activities are supported by the Student Services Amenities Fee.
 Dates and times are indicative and subject to change without notice.
 While we endeavour to remain current, sessions can change suddenly due to circumstances beyond our control.
 ALWAYS register in Student Hub to stay updated.

-Find out how to generate workable ideas from your research and turn them into business opportunities.
-Be an idea pioneer!
+Learn how to provide constructive peer-review feedback.
 This workshop is delivered face to face at St Lucia campus.

 Basic statistical ideas for researchers [webinar]